 Nancy Howell Scholarship

-The Nancy Howell Scholarship honors a LPCANC Board member who died in a car accident in 2004.
-Nancy Campbell Howell, was 33 when she died suddenly on Aug.
-18, 2004, as the result of an automobile accident.
-Nancy Howell was born April 4, 1971, in Akron, Ohio, to Glenn R. and Mary D. Kirkland Campbell.
-She graduated from UNC Greensboro with a bachelor of arts degree and earned her master's degree at Appalachian State University.
+LPCANC’s Nancy Howell Scholarship honors a Board member who died tragically in a 2004 car accident.
+Nancy Campbell Howell, only 33 when she died suddenly on Aug.
+18, 2004, graduated with a bachelors from UNC-Greensboro and earned her master's degree in counseling at Appalachian State University.
 For the five years prior to her death, Nancy lived in Forsyth County and worked as a school counselor at North Davie Middle & High School.
+LPCANC created the scholarship to honor her life and recognize her dedication and love for the profession of counseling.